Skip to main content

 results = batch.validate(suite)

-3. Run the following Python code to view an HTML representation of the Validation Results in the generated Data Docs:
+2. Run the following Python code to view a JSON representation of the Validation Results in the generated Data Docs:

 Python